 When it comes to preparing for retirement, most consumers have only a vague idea about planning for potential long-term care expenses.
-Yet, as noted in another Cantissimo Senior Living blog post, well over half of Americans 65 or older will eventually require some form of long-term care.
+Yet, well over half of Americans 65 or older will eventually require some form of long-term care.

 What is Long Term Care Insurance?

 This type of insurance pays for some or all costs of long-term care.
 It can cover care in a variety of settings:

 LTCI can sometimes be obtained through some employee or association benefit programs.
 Also, some states are offering LTCI coverage.
 For example, in 2025, the state of Washington will provide up to $36,500 per lifetime for qualified state residents.
 Program funding comes from a 0.58% premium assessment on all employee wages in the state.
 Residents who are self-employed or already have LTCI insurance can opt out.

 Most LTCI policies are purchased by individuals or couples directly from companies offering these products.
 Yet, even though LTCI can reduce a significant financial risk, many people perceive this form of insurance as too expensive.

 Below are current average annual rates for a 55-year-old person signing up for a $165,000 benefit:

 |No inflation||1% inflation||2% inflation||3% inflation||

 The inflation options allow the policy benefits to grow by a set percent per year.
 As a consequence, the annual premium goes up.